MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-data-to-latest-update.md

 ## Before you begin

 1. Back up your current database.
-2. You must have a functional one-box demo or development environment that is already successfully running the latest Finance and Operations update.
+2. You must have a functional demo or development environment that is already successfully running the latest Finance and Operations update.
-3. If you're upgrading from Microsoft Dynamics AX 7.0 (February 2016) (which is also known as RTW) to Microsoft Dynamics AX application version 7.0.1 (May 2016), install the following hotfixes in the destination environment:
+3. If you're upgrading from Microsoft Dynamics AX 7.0 (February 2016) to Microsoft Dynamics AX application version 7.0.1 (May 2016), install the following hotfixes in the destination environment:

     - KB 3170386, "Upgrade script error: ReleaseUpdateDB70\_DMF. updateIntegrationActivityExecutionMessageIdPreSync."
     - KB 3180871, "Data upgrade from RTW to Update 1 causes errors when synchronizing views involving disabled configuration keys."